AriFordsham/GHCWiki/records/name-spacing.md

-### Better name spacing & simple type resolution
+See \[wiki Records\] for the bigger picture.
+This is a proposal to solve the records name-spacing issue with simple name-spacing and simple type resolution.

-Note that the name-spacing and simple type resolution approach is an attempt to port the records solution in [ Frege](http://code.google.com/p/frege/), a haskell-like language on the JVM.
+This approach is an attempt to port the records solution in [ Frege](http://code.google.com/p/frege/), a haskell-like language on the JVM.
 See Sections 3.2 (primary expressions) and 4.2.1 (Algebraic Data type Declaration - Constructors with labeled fields) of the [ Frege user manual](http://code.google.com/p/frege/downloads/detail?name=Language-202.pdf)

+### Better name spacing

 In Haskell, you can look at an occurrence of any identifier `f` or `M.f` and decide where it is bound without thinking about types at all.
 Broadly speaking it works like this: